webdriverio/webdriverio/website/docs/Frameworks.md

 ### Jasmine Options

-The following options can be applied in your `wdio.conf.js` to configure your Jasmine environment using the `jasmineOpts` property:
+The following options can be applied in your `wdio.conf.js` to configure your Jasmine environment using the `jasmineOpts` property.
+For more information on these configuration options, check out the [Jasmine docs](https://jasmine.github.io/api/edge/Configuration).

 #### defaultTimeoutInterval
 Default Timeout Interval for Jasmine operations.